 Our 2017 Conference will be held at the Marriott Hotel in Charleston, West Virginia on the weekend of October 7th.
 Details and photos are available on the conference website, along with the phone number to make your reservation.

-We are considering a Friday night social activity for those who wish to and are able to come in a little early for the event.
+We will be having a Friday night social activity for those who wish to and are able to come in a little early for the event.
 We may also consider a possible informal golf outing and dinner together on Friday.
 There is also a “Rod Run and Doo Wop” event going on during the same time as our event which will have concerts, a boat show, and fireworks as well as other activities that will be open and free to the public.
 We will have the option to enjoy some of their entertainment as well, both Friday and after our banquet Saturday night.
 If you are interested in the Friday night events, which are not included in the conference registration, please send an email to firstname.lastname@example.org so that we can make reservations for the group.
 You will be paying for that activity on that Friday.
 We will let you know the costs as soon as we can firm it up.

 We look forward to your joining us in October!

 Mary Jane Scruggs

 There are a lot of new changes occurring to AITP as a result of the acquisition by CompTIA.
 David Fish, our Eastern District Director has written a monthly Eastern District Director’s Message for our Monthly Region 18 Communigram keeping all of us abreast of what is happening at the national level.
 Please make sure and read his article in this Communigram.